R0Wi-DEV/workflow_ocr/README.md

 	}
 ```

 That's all.
 If you now create a new workflow based on your added mimetype, your implementation should be triggered by the app.
-The return value of `ocrFile(string $fileContent)` will be interpreted as the file content of the scanned file.
+The return value of `ocrFile(string $fileContent, WorkflowSettings $settings, GlobalSettings $globalSettings)` will be interpreted as the file content of the scanned file.
 This one is used to create a new file version in Nextcloud.

 ## Limitations
 * **Currently only pdf documents (`application/pdf`) can be used as input.** Other mimetypes are currently ignored but might be added in the future.